apsun/RemotePreferences/README.md

 }
 ```

-2\.
+## RemotePreferences using Content Providers

+1\.
 Subclass `RemotePreferenceProvider` and implement a 0-argument
 constructor which calls the super constructor with an authority
 (e.g. `"com.example.app.preferences"`) and an array of
 preference files to expose: